 While older generations still place their trust in door-to-door representatives, young people are moving increasingly towards digital services when it comes to finding out about insurance.

-Two years after the company was set up by Christopher Oster, Steffen Glomb, Marco Adelt and Chris Lodde, Clark is almost a prototype for a fast-growing digital company, which launched at exactly the right time.
+Six years after the company was set up by Christopher Oster, Steffen Glomb, Marco Adelt and Chris Lodde, Clark is almost a prototype for a fast-growing digital company, which launched at exactly the right time.
 The technical opportunities offered by digitalisation are already advanced enough and yet still offer huge potential for development.

 Every fifth business founder in Germany describes themselves as a “digital entrepreneur”.
-The financing opportunities needed for investment have also significantly improved for start-ups and entrepreneurs – not least thanks to the new KfW Digitalisation Programme, which is a direct response to this group’s particular needs.
+The financing opportunities needed for investment have also significantly improved for start-ups and entrepreneurs – not least thanks to the KfW Digitalisation Programme, which is a direct response to this group’s particular needs.
 In most cases, these businesses don’t need machinery or material assets, just funds to finance their development and programming costs.

 In Clark’s case, the business initially grew out of Christopher Oster’s sheer determination to work for himself.
 After completing his PhD, carving a career for himself at a management consultancy firm just wasn’t an option for him.
 After a lot of in-depth research, he finally homed in on an idea for a business.
 He then carefully selected his colleagues to join him on the board.
 “In Germany, the insurance market is still largely untouched by the digital revolution, with 95 percent of business still taking place offline.
 This is where we spotted our opportunity and where it remains to this day,” says Christopher Oster.
 The next job was to seek out suitable sources of funding.
 An initial round of seed capital was provided by Finleap, a Berlin-based company, which supports fintech firms or, in this case, insurtech companies during their start-up phase.